ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 # Running the browser data visualization tool:

-The Dockerfile runs a multistage docker build.
+The Dockerfile runs a multistage build.
 The .env file containing T-Pot username and password should not be copied into container, so mount it at runtime instead.
 The base image python:3.14.0rc1-alpine3.21 has no reported CVE's according to Dockerhub as of 07/29
 In project root:

     docker build -t <image-name>